Kushagra-webdev/Midnight-sanctuary/ReadMe.md

-# 🌙 Midnight Sanctuary — v2.0 Production
+# 🌙 Midnight Sanctuary — Production

+Midnight Sanctuary is a modern digital detox and personal growth platform designed to help individuals overcome digital addiction, build healthier habits, improve productivity, and connect with like-minded people on similar self-improvement journeys.

+The platform combines habit building, community support, journaling, wellness resources, productivity tools, and AI-powered guidance into a single ecosystem focused on helping users reclaim control over their lives.

 > Reclaim your focus.
 Find your stillness.